 [Section 58, formerly section 19, renumbered as section 58 by No. 43 of 1987 s.
 14; amended by No. 30 of 1995 s.
 47.]

-59. Liability of members
+59. Protection of Commissioner etc. from personal liability

 A person who is or has been Commissioner or member or acting member of the Commission or an inspector is not personally liable for anything done or omitted in good faith in, or in connection with, the exercise or purported exercise of any power conferred, or the carrying out of any duty or function imposed on the Commissioner, the Commission or an inspector, as the case requires, under this Act.

 [Section 59, formerly section 20, renumbered as section 59 and amended by No. 43 of 1987 s.
 15.]